 Take Action: Assemble a brief packet of information you can print out or email to your affiliate partners that explains your credit repair services in a level of detail that helps them help you.

-3. Identify Your Niche Target Client
+3. Identify a Niche Target Client

 Clients needing credit repair services can run the gamut, so it’s critical to drill down a niche demographic for your target clients.
 Certain clients are closer to pulling the trigger on repairing their credit than others, such as clients already intending to purchase a car or home in the near future.
 Casting a wider net may turn up more leads at first, but that quantity could be undone by the quality of the leads—and the time you ultimately waste on them.